awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 }
 ```

 Run the `get-trail-status` command to retrieve the status of a trail\.
-You must either run this command from the AWS Region where it was created \(the Home Region\), or you must specify that Region by using the \-\-region parameter\.
+You must either run this command from the AWS Region where it was created \(the Home Region\), or you must specify that Region by adding the \-\-region parameter\.

 **Note**
 If the trail is an organization trail and you are a member account in the organization in AWS Organizations, you must provide the full ARN of that trail, and not just the name\.